 VIRGO | GETS TO THE HEART OF THE MATTER

 Bernie Sanders was elected to the U.S. Senate in 2006, and was previously the mayor of Burlington, Vermont, and a member of the U.S. House of Representatives.
 Before running for office, he worked as a union carpenter and freelance journalist, and was active in the anti-Vietnam War movement.
 The self-described Democratic socialist's signature issues are income inequality and Medicare for All, and many in his young supporter base say they love him because he stays true to his ideals.
-He has consistently been near the top of the polls.

 Age 38, Former Mayor, South Bend, Indiana